Community Service Silver Stole Program

 Seniors who have completed 160 hours of documented volunteer service during their high school career will be awarded the SILVER STOLE and be recognized at graduation.
-In order to graduate with a Silver Stole, It is required that seniors complete verification of 160 hours by May 11, 2019 .
-Students can accumulate the total 160 hours throughout their four years of high school.
+In order to graduate with a Silver Stole, It is required that seniors complete verification of 160 hours by May 11, 2019.

 Summer Service: Service hours earned during the summer after the academic year may be applied toward EITHER the prior or following school year.
 For example, hours earned the summer after sophomore year can apply toward either the sophomore or junior year 40 hour requirement.

-Students working toward their silver stole should refer to the list of approved volunteer activities.
-If unsure if your activity meets the requirements, please submit a Pre-Approval Form, found on the Shadow Hills High School website.
-The Pre-Approval Form has a GRAY background.
+Students working toward their silver stole should refer to the list of approved volunteer activities below.
+If unsure if your activity meets the requirements, please submit a Pre-Approval Form (below).
 Hours submitted on this form will not be counted!
 This is required prior to working an activity not listed below.
 Pre-approval must be resubmitted each school year for ongoing activities.
 Failure to seek pre-approval for non-approved activities may prevent the student for receiving credit for hours worked.
 The student will receive an email that verifies that the activity will count towards service hours or not.
 Every effort will be made to respond to the student within three days of submission.

 Acceptable/Non-Acceptable Service Activities: Silver Stole hours must be providing a SERVICE or meeting a clear NEED for a non-profit agency, church, school, park, charity program or fundraiser, community event, or political campaign.
 The service should be "above and beyond" one's usual scope of involvement.
 Some examples of activities that would not be considered acceptable service are ushering at church, singing in the choir, rehearsing, "good deeds" (i.e. mowing the lawn for one's neighbor, watching a friend's dog while they're on vacation, etc...), orientation/training, work done for family, and anything for which one receives compensation/money.